I562818/xsc-cap/README.md

 1. We use the SAP HANA Application Migration Assistant for migrating XS Classic application to XS Advanced Programming Model or Cloud Application Programming Model.

-2. The SAP HANA Application Migration Assistant converts the source XSC application  to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository  artefacts are converted to the corresponding target CAP artefacts.
+2. The SAP HANA Application Migration Assistant converts the source XSC application  to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository  artifacts are converted to the corresponding target CAP artifacts.

 # Using SAP HANA Application Migration Assistant to migrate XSC application to CAP Application